cybersecgeek/Constantine_Homework_UCI-IRV-CYBER-PT-03-2020-U-C/Week_14_HW/Week_14_HW.md

 1. What type of architecture does the HTTP request and response process occur in?

+    Client - Server

 2. What parts make up an `HTTP request`?

+    The request line, the headers, and the body of the request.

 3. What is the optional part of an HTTP request?

+    The body of the request.

 4. What three parts make up an HTTP response?

+    A Status-line.
+    Zero or more header (General|Response|Entity) fields followed by CRLF.
+    An empty line (i.e., a line with nothing preceding the CRLF) indicating the end of the header fields.
+    Optionally a respose-body.

 5. Which number class of status codes represent errors?

+    400     ie: ERR404:Page Not Found

 6. What are the two most common request methods that a security professional will come across?

+    GET & POST

 7. Which type of HTTP request method is used for sending data?

+POST

 8. Which part of an `HTTP request` contains the data being sent to the server?

+The request body.

 9. In which part of an HTTP response would the browser receive the web code to generate and style a web page?

+The response body.

 #### Using cURL